 Step two, trying not to give into withdrawal symptoms.
 That week I felt major FOMO (Fear of Missing Out).
 I felt like the entire world was having a party that I was not invited to.
 And as weird as it sounds, I had FOMO about sharing my own life on social media.
 I had gotten so use to sharing about my world via posts that it felt weird to not share about my growing family, my workouts, my food, my mood, my weekend plans, my life in general.
 I had a three-year-old, a newborn and life was nuts!
 There were SO MANY THINGS TO SHARE.
 And for a while there, I couldn’t help but see every moment of my life through the lens of “how can I turn this into a post?”
 Talk about needing a social media break.

 But just like when you scroll through your Facebook or Instagram feed you kinda fall into a time vortex; during my social media hiatus, something similar happened.
-A week of no social media turned into another week of no social media, which turned into a month, which has now turned into three months.
+A week of no social media turned into another week of no social media, which turned into a month, which has now turned into over four months.
 Wow, never did I ever anticipate that!
 After the withdrawal symptoms went away I honestly started to just forget about being on social media.
 It became less of a habit.

 And bonus, with that break from social media, I oddly found it was a break from my phone in general.
 There was less checking email, less immediately responding to text messages, less online shopping.
 Just less technology.
 And while yes, there have been less photos and videos of my little ones that I have taken, the ones I have captured without the purpose of a post have been beautiful.
 I have been able to just revel in precious moments, enjoying my family and with little to no time screen between us.

-So here I am, three months later, “socializing” and letting you all know that nothing terrible has happened to us.
+So here I am, four months later, “socializing” and letting you all know that nothing terrible has happened to us.
 We are alive and well even though sometimes life is a bit chaotic as a family of four.
-My little newborn in now four months old and we are getting into our new normal.
+My little newborn in now six months old and we are getting into our new normal.
 I am slowly returning to work (both with marketing and fitness).
 I am still working out almost daily but giving myself grace upon grace to shed the baby weight.
 And I am dreaming big about what we want out of this year as we finally have a semblance of stability.
 And the beauty of it all is that my dreams have become more my own, and not dreams that are a result of comparing myself to others.

 So, to wrap things up, what can I say after my social media hiatus?
 Let me first state that I do not believe social media is a bad thing.
 I have used it to reconnect with people that I have lost touch with.
 I have used it to make new friendships in my new home city of Colorado Springs.
 It has helped me stay in touch with friends and family I don’t get to see because we live in separate cities or even countries.
 I have used parts of social media a source of inspiration and motivation.
 And I have hopefully used it to inspire and help others along the way with some of my own posts.
 I can 100% see the good that can come from it.